Cheque Leaf: 5 Top Facts You Need to Know

 • Transfer funds from one account to another

-When you write a cheque, it instructs the bank to debit your account and credit the account of the payee mentioned in the cheque.
+When you write a cheque, the bank instructs you to debit your account and credit the payee’s account mentioned in the cheque.

 • Date and bearer clause